Chakr3y/OCR-Research/README.md

 If the output is inaccurate, try expanding the scanning area.

 # terminology
-- Format - a configuration that groups areas to scan in each file, meaning that each file scanned needs to have text at the same locations.
+- Format - a scanning configuration that groups areas to scan in a batch of files \(each file scanned needs to have text at the same locations\)

 # dependencies
 - [tesseract](https://github.com/tesseract-ocr/tesseract)

-Python dependencies.
-You can install using [requirements.txt](/requirements.txt).
+Python dependencies \(install using [requirements.txt](/requirements.txt)\)
 - PyMuPDF
 - Pillow
 - pytesseract